 - After 15 minutes of baking, check the brownie with a toothpick, and see how it is going.

-- Depending on your oven, the brownie might get baked faster, therefore it's essential to check it after 15 minutes so you avoid drying it out.
-If they are still unbaked, leave them for 3-5 more minutes.
+- Depending on your oven, the brownie might get baked faster.
+Therefore, checking it after 15 minutes is essential to avoid drying it out.
+Leave them for 3-5 more minutes if they are still unbaked.